Updated: Thursday 1 October 2020

 If your business can continue to operate, you must follow workplace safety guidelines and social distancing to protect the safety and health of everyone in your workplace, including your customers and others visiting the premises.

-Doing what is reasonable under the current guidelines to protect your staff and members of the public will help you to comply with health and safety law.
 Businesses must review their risk assessments and put in place measures to prevent the spread of COVID-19.
-The latest Public Health Agency (PHA) guidance should be considered as part of the risk assessment.
+The Public Health Agency (PHA) guidance should be considered as part of the risk assessment.
 An example of a COVID-19 risk assessment is available on the Health and Safety Executive NI Website.